jhvanderschee/hugocodex/content/en/posts/compress-all-images.md

 <br>

 I said that 50% was only acceptable in some cases (on certain images) on a non-retina display.
 Why would 50% be 'good' on retina displays, you might ask.
 This has to do with the size of these (distorted) pixels.
 These pixels are in many cases so small that your eye is unable to see them seperately, making the distortion almost invisible.
 This is why I rated 50% 'good' on retina, while I rated it 'decent' on non-retina.

-## One size to rule them all

-If we want perfect images on non-retina displays, there is no need for source sets.
-We can simply use a heavily compressed retina image for this.
-We could win some quality or bytes by using a source set, but that would also add complexity.
-The same goes for using the 'webp' format.
-We could win some extra bytes, but it would also add complexity, as [webp is not yet fully supported](https://caniuse.com/?search=%20webp) at the time of writing.
-Therefore, perfectly looking images with reasonable sizes and the lowest amount of complexity use '2x 50% jpg' compression.